 In 2004, she married Iaon Cottrell, who began managing the practice in 2003, thus making West End a family business.
 She enjoys hanging out with her husband and their two dogs, CZ and Juliet.
 She and Iaon have had a succession of hobbies and sports, and are currently having fun doing obstacle course racing and playing disc golf.
 Dr Cottrell also enjoys writing, cooking, and reading science fiction.

-Dr. Erin Hampton, a native of Gainesville, began volunteering at West End when she was 16, then worked as a receptionist and later as a veterinary technician.
+Dr. Erin Dickerson, a native of Gainesville, began volunteering at West End when she was 16, then worked as a receptionist and later as a veterinary technician.
 In 2011, Dr. Hampton graduated with honors from the University of Florida with dual majors in Biology and Animal Sciences, and a minor in Chemistry.
 She was accepted to the UF College of Veterinary Medicine and graduated with high honors in 2015, and immediately began work at West End as a veterinarian.
 She is especially interested in internal medicine and surgery.

 Dr. Fred Schirmer earned his undergraduate degree in Microbiology from the University of Florida.
 He was accepted to the University of Florida College of Veterinary Medicine, and worked as a microbiologist until he graduated from vet school in 1988.
 He has been a crucial part of West End Animal Hospital since 1989.
 He previously has worked in mixed animal practice and emergency practice.
 He enjoys working with a variety of animals, especially greyhounds, goats and primates.